dfinity/portal/docs/references/security/rust-canister-development-security-best-practices.md

 This may e.g. lead to the following issues:

-- If state changes before an inter-canister call leave the state inconsistent and there is a panic after the inter-canister call, this results in inconsistent canister state.
+- Suppose some state changes are applied and then an inter-canister call is issued.
+Also, assume that these state changes leave the canister in an inconsistent state, and that state is only made consistent again in the callback.
+Now if there is a trap in the callback, this leaves the canister in an inconsistent state.

 - In particular, if e.g. part of the canister state is locked before an inter-canister call and released in the callback, the lock may never be released if the callback traps.

-- Generally, there can be bugs when data is not persisted when the developer expected it to be.
+- Generally, there can be bugs where data is not persisted when the developer expected it to be.

-Note that in Rust, from Rust CDK version 0.5.1, any local variables still go out of scope on panic.
-This prevents some of the issues above.
+Note that in Rust, from Rust CDK version 0.5.1, any local variables still go out of scope on trap.
+The CDK actually calls into the `ic0.call_on_cleanup` API to release these resources.
+This helps to prevent some of the above issues, as e.g. it is possible to use Rust's `Drop` implementation to release locked resources, as we discuss in ["Be aware that there is no reliable message ordering"](#be-aware-that-there-is-no-reliable-message-ordering)

 #### Recommendation